buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Entities/IfcZShapeProfileDef.md

 # IfcZShapeProfileDef

 _IfcZShapeProfileDef_ defines a section profile that provides the defining parameters of a Z-shape section to be used by the swept area solid.
 Its parameters and orientation relative to the position coordinate system are according to the following illustration.
-The centre of the position coordinate system is in the profile's centre of the bounding box.
+The centre of the position coordinate system is in the profile's centre of the bounding box.<!-- end of definition -->

 > HISTORY  New entity in IFC2x2.